USS Tuscaloosa (CA-37): June 1942 – October 1942

 At that period, Anglo-American naval operations frequently were mounted in an attempt to lure Tirpitz out of her snowy Norwegian lair.
 One such attempt, Convoy PQ 17, resulted in disaster in June 1942.
 The following two months found Tuscaloosa still active in convoy covering and escorting assignments.

 In mid-August, Tuscaloosa received orders to carry supplies—including aircraft torpedoes, army ammunition, and medical equipment—to Northern Russia, via the Arctic Ocean.
 Soon after she and two destroyers set out on the mission, a member of the cruiser's crew developed symptoms of spinal meningitis.
 The sick man was quickly put ashore at Seyðisfjörður, Iceland, and the group got underway again on 19 August, bound for Kola Inlet.

 On the next day, Tuscaloosa and her screening warships—which by that time consisted of three destroyers (two American and one British)—were spotted by a snooping German reconnaissance plane.
 The task force changed course and, assisted by the worsening visibility in the northern latitudes, managed to shake the intruder.
 On the evening of 22 August, two more British destroyers joined Tuscaloosa's screen; and, the following day, a Russian escort guided them to Kola Inlet.

 All hands turned-to and unloaded the valuable cargo.
 The cruiser then took on fuel; prepared to get underway; and, just before departure, embarked 243 passengers, most of whom were survivors of ships which had been sunk while serving in earlier convoys to Russia.
 Many of them had endured the special tribulation and agony of the PQ 17.
-With her human cargo thus on board, Tuscaloosa cleared Kola Inlet on 24 August and then she reached Seidisfjord on the 28th.
+With her human cargo thus on board, Tuscaloosa cleared Kola Inlet on 24 August and then she reached Seyðisfjörður on the 28th.

 She remained there but briefly before steaming to the mouth of the River Clyde, where she disembarked her passengers.
 Detached from the Home Fleet shortly thereafter, Tuscaloosa headed back to Hvalfjord and then proceeded thence to the East Coast of the United States for a many-weeks-long overhaul.